kitchenartsandletters/sr-ops-suite/sr-backorders-README.md

 ## What It Does

 - **Backorders Dashboard** (`#sr-backorders` channel):
   A dedicated Slack channel for team-wide backorder discussions and notifications.

+- **Display Current Backorders in a Detailed View** (`/sr-back`):
-Use the `/sr-back` slash command to refresh a detailed, paginated view of current backorders by line item.
+  Display and refresh a detailed, paginated view of current backorders by line item.

 - **Update ETA** (`/sr-update-eta`):
   Update the estimated arrival date for a backordered item.